Skip to Main Content

 The Makati Setting and What It Demands

 Restaurants in Makati face a specific set of expectations.
 The district's business core means lunch service needs to move, dinner needs to hold, and the kitchen has to perform for both a local professional audience that eats there weekly and visitors arriving with advance research.
-A Google rating of 4.6 built across 1,984 reviews represents a meaningful data point under those conditions.
-That volume of feedback, sustained at that level, indicates performance that does not spike and collapse — the pattern typical of venues that open strong, collect early enthusiasm, then drift.
+A Google rating of 4.6 built across 2,079 reviews represents a meaningful data point under those conditions.
+That volume of feedback, sustained at that level, indicates performance that does not spike and collapse, the pattern typical of venues that open strong, collect early enthusiasm, then drift.

 Makati's dining scene is genuinely plural.
 Filipino comfort operators like Manam Comfort Filipino anchor one end of the spectrum with high-volume national cooking.
 Neighbourhood-format spots such as Cabel and iai represent the more intimate, locally rooted tier.
 Further south, El Poco Cantina in Malate holds the casual international space in a different neighbourhood register.
-Blackbird occupies the part of the spectrum where international technical ambition and accessible format intersect , a gap in Makati that it has maintained with some durability given the recognition timeline.
+Blackbird occupies the part of the spectrum where international technical ambition and accessible format intersect, a gap in Makati that it has maintained with some durability given the recognition timeline.

 Colin McKay and the International Format

-The editorial angle here is not the chef's personal history, which the available record does not provide in useful detail.
 The more relevant observation is structural: an international kitchen in Makati, operating at award-level, requires a chef who can hold a menu together across multiple culinary references without the result reading as indecisive.
 The international designation in Manila carries real risk.
 Done without discipline, it defaults to the kind of all-things-to-all-people menu that earns decent reviews from tourists and little respect from critics.
 Done well, it reflects genuine technical range.

 Planning a Visit